KarelPeeters/HwLang/design/priorities.md

 * for utilities, we need something more more convenient than a module and more powerful then an interface + functions
   * or is the "reg" trick inside functions enough?

+# Simulation

+* get C++ backend to be as convenient as verilator
+* add pipe backend for use with legacy simulators
+* write some good testbench examples and test cases to add to CI

 # Backend fixes

 * fix verilog backend